 Step Banking for Teens

-Step is an app and debit card for kids that is backed by founders with experience at Google and Square.
-Much like the other debit cards and associated apps on this list, Step allows parents to monitor their child’s spending as well as send them money on the go.
+Step is an app and card that is backed by founders with experience at Google and Square.
+Step has the standard functions of allowing parents to monitor spending and send kids money on the go.

 Unlike some of the other offers on this list, Step also adds one of the best features of a kids’ credit card ie: the ability to start building credit early.
 The best part of this feature is that Step prevents your kids from spending more than they have while letting them establish a positive credit history.